dhimmel/indications/README.md

 ## PREDICT

-See [`./msb-predict`](msb-predict) for parsing data from PREDICT:
+See [`msb-predict`](msb-predict) for parsing data from PREDICT:

 > Gottlieb A, Stein GY, Ruppin E, Sharan R (2011) **PREDICT: a method for inferring novel drug indications with application to personalized medicine.** *Molecular Systems Biology*.
 DOI: [10.1038/msb.2011.26](https://dx.doi.org/10.1038/msb.2011.26)

 ## SIDER

 SIDER is not directly included here but may be of interest.
-SIDER 4 has been parsed in a [seperate respository](https://github.com/dhimmel/SIDER4) and corresponding [notebook](https://github.com/dhimmel/SIDER4/blob/master/SIDER4.ipynb).
+SIDER 4 has been parsed in a [seperate respository](https://github.com/dhimmel/SIDER4).
 SIDER 2 has been parsed in a [seperate respository](https://github.com/dhimmel/SIDER2) and corresponding [web tutorial](http://git.dhimmel.com/SIDER2/).